Ceres Power (LON:CWR) Trading Down 38.5% – What’s Next?

-Separately, Berenberg Bank reaffirmed a “buy” rating and set a GBX 650 ($8.18) price objective on shares of Ceres Power in a research report on Wednesday, January 29th.
+Separately, Berenberg Bank reissued a “buy” rating and issued a GBX 650 ($8.24) price objective on shares of Ceres Power in a research note on Wednesday, January 29th.

 Ceres Power Price Performance